youryharchenko/vermui/_docs/index.md

-[termui]() is a cross-platform, easy-to-compile, and fully-customizable terminal dashboard.
+[vermui]() is a cross-platform, easy-to-compile, and fully-customizable terminal dashboard.
 It aims to provide a terminal front end for your applications with less struggle:

 > ![dashboard](img/dashboard.gif)
 >